Humanidades: revista de la Universidad

 the convergences, the dossier also offers productive interpretative divergences

-prioritization of sources.
-While Cortés privileges political documents,
+of sources.
+While Cortés privileges political documents, parliamentary debate,

-parliamentary debate, and traditional print press, Serrano opts for
+and traditional print press, Serrano opts for iconographic and satirical

-voices and registers that allow for the capture of affective, emotional, and
+that allow for the capture of affective, emotional, and symbolic dimensions of

-symbolic dimensions of international processes.
-The dialogue with McPherson
+international processes.
+The dialogue with McPherson reinforces this line,

-reinforces this line, indicating that the study of perceptions, subjectivities,
+indicating that the study of perceptions, subjectivities, and narratives

-and narratives constructed around events can be as revealing as the analysis of
+constructed around events can be as revealing as the analysis of official

 Another